Mirantis/virtlet/deploy/real-cluster.md

 Repeat it on each node that's going to run Virtlet.

 # Deploying Virtlet DaemonSet

+## Applying apparmor profiles
+Follow [this guide](apparmor/README.md) if you deploy the Virtlet DaemonSet on an apparmor-enabled environment.
+##

 First, you need to apply `extraRuntime=virtlet` label to each node that will run Virtlet DaemonSet (replace `XXXXXX` with the node name):
 ```bash